PHANTOM-Platform/PHANTOM-FPGA-Linux/README.md

 	./make.sh bootimage

 This will create `images/BOOT.bin`.
 Alternatively, a boot image can be created using Xilinx SDK.

+## Creating a root file system

+The make script can create a Debian-based root file system using [Multistrap](https://wiki.debian.org/Multistrap) by running:

+	./make.sh rootfs

+If the appropriate sources have been downloaded and built, this will also copy Open MPI, Linux kernel modules and the PHANTOM API libraries into the file system.

+Alternative file systems (such as a minimal Busybox-based system) can also be used, but are not currently built by these scripts.

+### File system customisation

+The basic contents of the file system can be customised by editing [`rootfs/multistrap.conf`](rootfs/multistrap.conf) before building.
+This file defines the packages included, as well as the Debian version to use (both Jessie and Stretch should work).
+The default configuration uses Debian Jessie, and includes a selection of useful packages for a fairly full-featured system.

+The [`rootfs/rootfs_setup.sh`](rootfs/rootfs_setup.sh) script is run to set-up the Multistrap system after packages have been downloaded.
+This file can be modified to customise this process.

+Additional files can be added to the root file system automatically by the make script by placing them in the [`rootfs/overlay/`](rootfs/overlay/) folder.

+### File system size

+The created Debian root file system is designed to be copied to an SD card and mounted as the system's main persistent storage, so can be quite large.

+The following are estimated sizes for the built file system, where 'complete' is the full default `multistrap.conf` and 'minimal' is only the base Debian packages required for booting:

+* Jessie (complete) - 388MB
+* Jessie (minimal) - 186MB
+* Stretch (complete) - 395MB
+* Stretch (minimal) - 169MB

+This includes around 13MB for Open MPI, kernel modules and the PHANTOM API on top of the Debian system.

 ## Supporting files for additional boards, etc.